willie68/osmltools/README.md

 -d: folder with the files of the sd card
 -o: output folder, where all processed files will be stored
--f: the output format, available formats: Defaults to NMEA, also available: GPX(not implemented yet), KML(not implemented yet)
+-f: the output format, available formats: Defaults to NMEA, also available: GPX, KML(not implemented yet)
 -v: verbose will add more logging output.

 ### Processing